Alexander Siddig: Personal life

 Siddig began a relationship with Nana Visitor whilst working on the set of Star Trek: Deep Space Nine.
 Their son, Django El Tahir El Siddig, was born on 16 September 1996 and Visitor's pregnancy was written into the storyline of Deep Space Nine.
 Django is Siddig's first child and Visitor's second son.
 The couple married in 1997 and divorced in 2001.

 Siddig met his second wife, Shana Collier, while filming Cairo Time, for which she was an assistant producer; the couple married in 2015.

 Siddig stated he was neither Christian nor Muslim in a 2001 letter to his fanclub, but in a 2004 letter described himself as having "quite recently (after nearly 40 years) discovered that he was Muslim".

 In an April 2024 interview, Siddig described his sexuality as "not quite straight".
-He has described his hobbies as including cooking, woodworking, gardening and computer games.
+He has described his hobbies as cooking, woodworking, gardening and computer games.

 While filming Deep Space Nine he resided in Los Angeles; afterwards he relocated to New York City with his family.
 As of 2018, he resides in Massachusetts with his wife.